DannyMichaels/rails-react-deployment/README.md

 #### - auth only apps -

 We also need to set a `RAILS_MASTER_KEY` env var on the heroku website.
 The Rails master key is what allows our app to access our secret key that we used for auth.
-You can find you your master key in the file `/config/master.key`.
+You can find your master key in the file `/config/master.key`.
 This file should be git ignored which is why we need to add it to heroku separately.

-Once you have your rails master key, add it to heroku with the following CLI command:
+Once you have your Rails master key, add it to heroku with the following CLI command:

 ```bash
 heroku config:set RAILS_MASTER_KEY=<your-master-key>